grahamdaley/kwebparser/README.md

 # kwebparser
-A simple webparser using htmlunit and written in Kotlin
+A simple webparser framework using jsoup, written in Kotlin.